temporalio/documentation/docs/glossary.md

 sidebar_position: 13
 toc_max_heading_level: 4
 tags:
-  - reference
+  - Reference
 ---

 The following terms are used in [Temporal Platform](/temporal) documentation.

 #### [Action](/cloud/pricing#action)

 An Action is the fundamental pricing unit in Temporal Cloud.
 Temporal Actions are the building blocks for Workflow Executions.
 When you execute a Temporal Workflow, its Actions create the ongoing state and progress of your Temporal Application.